shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_why_ai_frameworks.md

 This is possible, for example with Cursor, for some time now.

 A note here: like with human feedback loops, speed matters.
-If every small change takes 15 minutes, then it's slow enough that the human can't manage it, and it'd usually be better for the human to do it themselves.
+If every small change takes 15 minutes, then it's slow enough that the human can't manage it, and it'd often be better for the human to do it themselves.

 This works extremely well.
 The AI having its own internal self-healing feedback loop, backed by the right tests to make me feel safe-enough that nothing breaks, is a different category of productivity.